railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_import_export.rst

    *A one-to-many field: partner contacts*

-All of the other fields are coded in the CSV file as just one field in each column.
+All of the other fields are coded in the CSV file as just one text string in each column.

 .. index::
    pair: relation; field